PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now that we have our basic route handler, let's go back to our `SummaryForm.tsx` file and see if we can make a request to this endpoint.

-But first let's navigate to `src/data/services` and create a new file called `summary-service.ts` and inside create a new service called `generateSummaryService.ts` and add the following code.
+Next let's create a service to call our new route handler.
+Navigate to `src/data/services` and create a new file called `summary-service.ts` and inside create a new service called `generateSummaryService.ts` and add the following code.

 ```ts
 export async function generateSummaryService(videoId: string) {